-We are committed to sustaining the valuable, diverse ecosystems present throughout our operating areas.
-Through our conservation efforts, we have undertaken mitigation on 25,900 acres of land[24] to conserve habitats for native species.
+We are committed to sustaining the valuable, diverse ecosystems present throughout our operating areas to the best extent possible.
+Through our conservation efforts, we have undertaken mitigation on 26,290 acres of land32 to conserve habitats for native species.
 To reduce our impact on wetlands and waterways, we design our projects to, first and foremost, avoid work in and around water bodies and water body buffers where possible.
 Where avoidance is not practicable, we strive to select construction methods that minimize the duration and extent of disturbance and partner with specialized consultants, interested parties and resource agencies to identify and implement mitigation opportunities.
-For more information on our wildlife protection initiatives, please visit the Wildlife and Habitat Protection page on our website.
+For more information on our wildlife protection initiatives, please visit our Wildlife and Habitat Protection webpage.